kurylko/kurylko/README.md

 - **Other:** Git

 ###
-- :computer: My page on on [LinkedIn](https://www.linkedin.com/in/valeriya-kurilko/)
+- :computer: You can reach me on [LinkedIn](https://www.linkedin.com/in/valeriya-kurilko/)